A Scheme for Measuring Anisotropy of One‑Way Light Speed.

 II.
 Light is always propagated in empty space with a definite velocity c which is independent of the state of motion of the emitting body.

-Together these two postulates imply that the speed of light is isotropic in every inertial frame of reference, thus denying a basis in reality for the notion of absolute rest.
-Yet, the empirical confirmation of the constancy of light speed for every inertial frame.
-Only for round-trip average speed of light has the second postulate been established, never for one-way speed.
-That the round-trip average speed of light is the constant c with respect to any inertial frame of reference is now established by definition, by defining length measure in any inertial frame by the time of a round trip of light, length = c × time‑round‑trip.
-When one assumes time‑forward = time‑back, as special relativity theory requires for its synchronization of clocks using light signals, it vitiates timing the one-way speed of light between the synchronized clocks.
+Together these two postulates have been taken to imply that the speed of light is isotropic in every inertial frame of reference, thus denying a basis in reality for the notion of absolute rest.
+Yet, the empirical confirmation of the isotropy of light speed has been limited to round‑trip average speed of light, not one‑way speed.
+International standards now establish by definition that the round‑trip average speed of light is the constant c with respect to any inertial frame of reference, standarizing length measure in any inertial frame interferometrically by the time of a round‑trip of light, length = ½ c × time‑round‑trip.
+When one assumes time‑forward = time‑back, as special relativity theory requires for its synchronization of clocks using light signals, it vitiates timing the one‑way speed of light between the synchronized clocks.
 One‑way speed of light, has never been measured.
-However, with a bit of finesse, as will be shown, today's atomic clocks make one-way light speed measurable without such vitiating assumptions.
+However, with a bit of finesse, as will be shown, today's atomic clocks make one‑way light speed measurable without the clocks being synchronized.

 There is reason believe that when relativity's claim of one‑way light speed isotropy is finally tested, it will fail.
 The Sagnac effect suggests there is anisotropy of one‑way light speed.
-Astronomical observations also support the expectation that the frame of reference in which one-way speed of light is isotropic is unique.
-At rest in such a unique frame of reference is worthy of being considered absolutely at rest; that unique frame may be called the aether frame.
+Astronomical observations also support the expectation that the frame of reference in which one‑way speed of light is isotropic is unique.
+At rest in such a unique frame of reference is worthy of being deemed absolutely at rest; that unique frame may be called the aether frame.

 Part 1: A Realizable Test of the Isotropy of Light Speed